Studies to see if Moderna COVID-19 vaccine doses can be halved may take two months

 The New York Times first reported on the development, citing an interview with Dr John Mascola, director of the Vaccine Research Center at the NIH.

-The FDA said on Monday the idea of changing the authorized dosing or schedules of COVID-19 vaccines was premature and not supported by available data.
+The FDA said on Monday the idea of changing the authorised dosing or schedules of COVID-19 vaccines was premature and not supported by available data.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments